SOS Home :: Records Services :: Missouri State Archives :: Programs & Projects :: Civil War Records from the St. Louis Circuit Court

 Civil War Records from the St. Louis Circuit Court

-The Missouri State Archives was awarded a $330,619 grant from the National Endowment for the Humanities (NEH) to make cases related to the Civil War available to the public before the war’s sesquicentennial in 2011.
+The Missouri State Archives was awarded a $330,619 grant from the National Endowment for the Humanities(NEH) to make cases related to the Civil War available to the public before the war’s sesquicentennial in 2011.
 In making the award, NEH named this archival and conservation work a “We the People” project.
 This is a special designation for efforts that significantly advance the teaching, study, and understanding of American history and culture.

 The Records

-More than 230,000 St. Louis court documents from the Civil War era demonstrate how litigation exploded during the period – over 11,000 case files are currently being examined by NEH-funded archivists for the 1866-1868 years (while State Archives professionals complete the 1861-1865 era).
+More than 230,000 St. Louis court documents from the Civil War era demonstrate how litigation exploded during the period - over 11,000 case files were examined by NEH-funded archivists for the 1866-1868 years (while State Archives professionals complete the 1861-1865 era).
 Many citizens sued for property confiscated or damaged by troops and bushwhackers.
 Others contested over their civil rights and liberties, especially the administration of loyalty oaths.

-1866 case
+1866 case1866 case

 In this 1866 case (on a change of venue from Iron County, Missouri), Confederate General Sterling Price and future Governor John B. Marmaduke are among several being sued for conspiring to overthrow the U.S. government and for confiscation of property (valued at over $16,000) during Price's famous 1864 raid.